Binary black hole: History

 For many years, proving the existence of black holes was challenging because, by definition, they allow no visible light or other electromagnetic radiation to escape and therefore be emitted for remote detection.
 However, it was known from Einstein that if a pair of black holes were to merge, an immense amount of energy would be given off as gravitational wave radiation, with distinctive waveforms that could be calculated using general relativity.
 Accordingly, during the late 20th and early 21st century, binary black holes became of great interest scientifically as a potential source of gravitational waves—beyond just proving such waves themselves to exist.

 Binary black hole mergers would be one of the strongest known sources of gravitational waves in the universe, and thus offered a good chance of directly detecting such waves.
 As the orbiting black holes give off these waves, the orbit decays, and the orbital period decreases.
 This lengthy inspiral stage persists until the black holes finally merge when they are close enough.
 In the final fraction of a second the black holes can reach extremely high velocity, and the gravitational wave amplitude reaches its peak.
 Once merged, the single hole settles down to a stable form, a stage called ringdown, where aspherical distortions in its shape are dissipated as additional gravitational wave radiation.

 The existence of stellar-mass binary black holes (and gravitational waves themselves) was finally confirmed when the Laser Interferometer Gravitational-Wave Observatory (LIGO) detected GW150914 (detected September 2015, announced February 2016), a distinctive gravitational wave signature of two merging stellar-mass black holes of around 30 solar masses each, occurring about 1.3 billion light-years away.
-In its final 20 ms of spiraling inward and merging, GW150914 released around 3 solar masses as gravitational energy, peaking at a rate of 3.6×10^49 watts—more than the combined power of all light radiated by all the stars in the observable universe put together.
+In its final 20 ms of spiraling inward and merging, GW150914 released around 3 solar masses as gravitational energy, peaking at a rate of 3.6×10^49 W—more than the combined power of all light radiated by all the stars in the observable universe put together.